 It’s only when your tax return becomes more complicated that you need to decide whether to use one of the more advanced tax software programs or hire a professional tax service.
 Keep in mind there is a big difference between going to a retail tax return office and using a professional CPA or enrolled agent.

-Most tax situations can be handled yourself with tax software.
+Most tax situations can be handled with tax software.
 However, you may wish to hire an accountant if you are a small business owner, have multiple rental properties, or otherwise have a complicated tax situation.